 - Scrum Master

 2. What is a Scrum Master?

 Often ambiguously used between Product Owners, Project Owners, Product Manager, and Project managers, The Scrum Master is a completely different role.
+Scrum Master’s responsibilities also differ from these roles.
 As per the name, it is someone who masters the specific framework of Scrum.
 As we know, Scrum is not a method or tool but is a framework that brings solutions to complex business challenges and ensures high business value.

 Definition of Scrum Master: “A Scrum Master is a designated role that demands the person to look after all the scrum processes taking place in the Scrum framework.”

 With a knack for scrum principles and Scrum theory, the Scrum Manager must follow the rule book to deliver higher business value.
 It operates on agile and adaptive software development methods to streamline the process and accelerate productivity and quality.
 Scrum Master serves and coaches multiple teams to collaborate and guides them to complete the work in project timelines.

 The certified Scrum Master has the responsibility to assist people in understanding and achieving Scrum theory, rules, values, and scrum practices.
 The Scrum Master is also popularly called servant-leader as it helps the Scrum Teammates to collaborate and interact easily.

 You can read more details on Agile vs Waterfall : Is Agile Better than Waterfall?

 3. Role and Responsibilities of a Scrum Master

 The Scrum Master has to bear many responsibilities when it comes to a specific domain of work-Scrum.
 Scrum Master plays the role of a facilitator or agile coach who empowers the team and plans for scrum implementation in the organization.
 Since there are product owners, and developers involved in this entire process so this makes the scrum project management more attentive and detailed.
 Let’s dive deep into the roles and responsibilities of a Scrum Master.